playerO1/chessposfinder/readme.md

 * startall.sh - the Linux bash script for run multiply instances of chessposfinder.py for process many files.
 * startall.cmd - the Windows batch script for run multiply instances of chessposfinder.py for process many files.

+* chess_coast_tool.py - usefull utilite for convert PGN file into CSV and grab simple game statistic.
+It is another simple project, not same as chessposfinder.
+* chess_coast_tool_test.py - unit-test for chess_coast_tool_test.py.

 ## Improvement what you search
 You can modify this programm for change search criteria.